Blog

 For information on setting reasonable career goals, read this article by mbaMission Career Coach Elissa Harris.

 Another important factor you need to weigh is your finances.
-Although that median $85,000 gain in salary noted at the beginning of this post probably sounds pretty good, not every industry or school will set you up for that kind of financial boost.
-You need to be real about your risk tolerance.
+You need to be realistic about your risk tolerance.
 Are you in a position to take two years off of work to complete a full-time program?
-If not, maybe a part-time or Executive MBA program would serve you better by allowing you to keep working.
+If not, maybe a part-time or executive MBA program would serve you better by allowing you to continue working.
 On the personal front, asking yourself whether now is the right time to go back to school is crucial.
 This question extends beyond just the financial aspect of pursuing the degree; ask yourself whether you have the time to dedicate to it as well.

 As you are considering whether an MBA would be worth the time and other resources that earning it requires, do not be blinded by the potential gain in compensation.
 Think about what else the degree could change for you in the long term.
 If you feel that it would advance your career in terms of greater leadership opportunities, then you very well might be making the right choice about applying to business school.